Eating Disorders Can Affect Your Penis

 Eating disorders come about as the result of a complex series of psychological neuroses, which can, in their own way, impact a person's sexual function.

 "One of the biggest underlying components for erectile dysfunction is anxiety, which often coincides with eating disorders," said psychologist Erin Donnelly, Psy.D., a sex therapist in Kansas City, Missouri, with 12 years of experience in the field.
 "There's a certain level of perfectionism, high expectations and conscientiousness associated with body and appearance, so it becomes a tangled web of a ton of different things."

-Eating disorders also wreak havoc on the body, depriving it of essential nutrients and calories, as is the case of anorexia and bulimia, and contributing to a host of physical impairments, such as obesity, high blood pressure, diabetes and heart problems, as is the case with binge eating disorder.
+Eating disorders also wreak havoc on the body, depriving it of essential nutrients and calories, as is the case for people who are anorexic or bulimic, and contributing to a host of physical impairments, such as obesity, high blood pressure, diabetes and heart problems, as is the case with binge eating disorder.